ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_considerations.md

 Complete the following steps to customize the base VMware instance installation to fit your requirements.

-- Use your own certificate authority (CA) to generate certificates for components such as vCenter, VMware Platform Services Controller (PSC), and NSX Manager.
+- Use your own certificate authority (CA) to generate certificates for components such as vCenter (with embedded PSC) and NSX Manager.
 - Configure deployed services.
 For example:
   - For HyTrust CloudControl on {{site.data.keyword.cloud_notm}}, configure AD integration, access control, Simple Mail Transfer Protocol (SMTP) settings, and compliance policies.
   - For Zerto on {{site.data.keyword.cloud_notm}}, plan for IP addressing and routing of Zerto Virtual Replication Appliance (VRA) communications since network address translator (NAT) traversal is not supported.
 Consider either tunneling or redeployment of your VRAs for appropriate addressing and routing.